Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Model Framework

 where, $t_0$ is the time at which we start the Freestreaming module.

 The initial condition for $T^{\mu\nu}$ is set through the initial energy density obtained from the $\mathrm{T_RENTo}$ module as,

 where $\mathcal{N}$ is $2\pi$ for the 2-dimensional momentum distribution.
-The evolution is stopped at Freestreaming time, $\tau_{\mathrm{fs}}$, which is also the time when the hydrodynamic module is initiated.
-The complete $T^{\mu\nu}$ of pre-equilibrium stage is smoothly and consistently matched to the fluid stage in local rest frame using the Landau matching condition,
+The evolution is stopped at the Freestreaming time, $\tau_{\mathrm{fs}}$, which is also the time when the hydrodynamic module is initiated.
+The complete $T^{\mu\nu}$ of the pre-equilibrium stage is smoothly and consistently matched to the fluid stage, in the local rest frame, using the Landau matching condition,

 This includes matching the viscous dissipative part of the tensor as well.
-The Freestreaming module is equipped with a feature to use centrality-dependent Freestreaming time, $\tau_{\mathrm{fs}}$, given as,
+The Freestreaming module is equipped with a feature to use a centrality-dependent Freestreaming time, $\tau_{\mathrm{fs}}$, given by,